ValdoTheCoder/ValdoTheCoder/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Valdo 👋

 ### **Software Engineer | React • Java • React Native**

-I am a Full-Stack Developer with **4 years of professional experience** shipping robust, scalable web applications.
+I am a Full-Stack Developer with shipping robust, scalable web applications.
 While my foundation is built on the **Java** ecosystem and **React**, I am currently expanding my horizons into the mobile world.

 ---